EpiCompBio/welcome/notes_python_packaging.rst

 	python setup.py install

-Then test the main script elsewhere, run a test example, etc.
+Then test the main script elsewhere (you can create an entry point in setup.py), run a test example, etc.

 If this is an actual package to share with others upload to PyPI: